mrlacey/dotnet-maui-workshop-xaml/Part 5 - Custom Types/README.md

 In this part, we'll look at:

 <<

+- creating semantically meaningful types to represent our styles
+  - by hand
+  - with nuget package

 - combining types for simplicity
   - VerticallyScrollingPage (with Header)
   - RoundImage (with border)